November 30, 2016 / Esther Choy

 Rob Gorman had a good story about an on-the-job experience.
 It was so good he shared it with friends, family and colleagues.
-But he had never thought to use this story as a way for donors to learn about the Safer Foundation, where he serves as Grants Manager.
+But he had never thought to use this story as a fundraising story: a way for donors to learn about the Safer Foundation, where he serves as Grants Manager.

 Then, all of a sudden, some homework landed in his inbox.
 He needed to write a response to the question: “What has been your most memorable experience with your current organization personally?”

 It was time, he realized, to commit his story to writing.

 Who assigned the homework?
 You guessed it.
 I did!
 You know I love to get people to use their incredible on-the-job stories!
 We had been chosen by the McCormick Foundation to facilitate a Storytelling Training Day that Rob signed up for.
 I sent out prep homework, and then, during the training, my facilitators and I shared tools and feedback that Rob used to shape his story and thus encourage donors to connect with Safer Foundation’s mission: helping people with criminal records secure and maintain jobs.